-These provisions nowhere delegate to the Secretary the manner in which electronic election machines systems are to be stored, preserved, inspected, maintained, and investigated when employed by the counties in the conducting of elections.
+These provisions nowhere delegate the to Secretary the manner in which electronic election machines systems are to be stored, preserved, maintained. and investigated inspected. when employed by the counties in the conducting of elections.
 The latter is a sole function of the state legislature under Article I, section 4, clause 1, and that function was delegated by the Pennsylvania General Assembly to Petitioners.
 This power may not be usurped by Respondent.
 Ariz.
 State Legis., 576 U.S. at 841.

 The Pennsylvania Supreme Court ignored the Petitioners' constitutional argument made in its defense in the contempt proceedings.
-The County argued it had an independent duty and obligation, and an exclusive constitutional authority, to perform ongoing examinations, tests, maintenance, and investigation of voting machine systems in considering its relationship with Dominion and future obligations to conduct elections.
+The County argued it had an independent duty and obligation, and an exclusive constitutional authority, to perform ongoing inspections, maintenance, and investigation of voting machine systems in considering its relationship with Dominion and future obligations to conduct elections.
 This exclusive constitutional authority served as the basis for Petitioners' defense that it was not violating the court's stay orders.
 Clearly, if the court had addressed this argument, it would have had to address the constitutional question.

-significance of this The be case cannot understated, because it provides an example of the multiple instances in the many states in which unelected or undelegated officials are taking regulatory control over all aspects of "Time, Place, and Manner" of elections with zero delegated authority from the state legislature, and therefore in contravention of the Elections Clause.
-This allows carte blanche reformation of the mechanism established by the Constitution for the proper conducting of elections.
+of this The significance case cannot be understated, because it provides an example of the multiple instances in the many states in which unelected or undelegated officials are taking regulatory control over all aspects of "Time, Place, and Manner" of elections with zero delegated authority from the state legislature, and therefore in contravention of the Elections Clause.
+This allows blanche reformation of the mechanism carte established by the Constitution for the proper conducting of elections.
 It also allows manipulation of the rules, regulations, and methods by which votes are cast and tabulated.
 Finally, it removes oversight powers from the counties, which powers are explicitly delegated to the counties by the state legislatures, again, under the latter's plenary authority over Time, Place and Manner of conducting elections.

 In ignoring Petitioners' constitutional arguments, the Pennsylvania Supreme Court left this question largely unanswered.
-Further, in a now familiar habit, the court once again exceeded its authority and went beyond the scope of its own contempt proceeding to order the sequestration of their voting machines, despite the pending breach of contract action by Petitioners against Dominion.
-While the lower court ostensibly ruled that Petitioners could conduct further examinations. the constitutional legitimacy of Directive 1 and the Secretary's subsequent action in decertifying the county's voting systems, and simultaneously prohibiting any funding to purchase new systems, have been left unanswered.
+Further, in a now familiar habit, the court once again exceeded its authority and went beyond the scope of its own contempt proceeding to order the sequestration of the Dominion voting machines, despite the pending breach of contract action by Petitioners against Dominion.
+While the lower court ostensibly ruled that Petitioners could conduct further inspections, the constitutional legitimacy of Directive 1 and the Secretary's subsequent action in decertifying the county's voting systems, and simultaneously prohibiting any funding to purchase new systems, have been left unanswered.
 In this posture, Directive 1 is in effect and ostensibly controlling in Pennsylvania to this day, even though it places the sole authority over all aspects of voting machine integrity and use during elections in the hands of the Secretary, who has not been delegated this authority by the Pennsylvania General Assembly as required by the Constitution.

-2. The basis for the Supreme Court of Pennsylvania's contempt against Petitioners ignored their argument that they were mandated by law to perform the functions of examining and analyzing voting machines and performing the investigations required to ensure that they complied with Pennsylvania's Election Code.
-The Court found that the Petitioners violated its order enjoining the County from contracting with experts to examine and analyze the integrity of its voting machines, but it ignored the argument that by law the Petitioners had a continuing duty to its constituency.
+2. The basis for the Supreme Court of Pennsylvania's contempt against Petitioners ignored their argument that they were mandated by law to perform the functions of inspecting voting machines and performing the investigations required to ensure that they complied with Pennsylvania's Election Code.
+The Court found that the Petitioners violated its order enjoining the inspection of voting machines, but it ignored the argument that by law the Petitioners had a continuing duty to its constituency.